contensis/docs-management-http/key-concepts/validations.md

    "logId":"64d3dd41-9c6d-4ecd-a275-628bb4f9bc21",
    "message":"There are validation errors creating the entry", "data":[
         {
             "field":"fieldId",
             "message":"The asset type is not allowed"
         }
    ],
    "type":"Validation"
 }
 ```

-## AllowedDates
+## PastDateTime

 ### Description
-Specifies the allowed selectable date tense.
-To allow all dates, do not apply this validation to the field.
+Specifies that the date time value must be in the past.
+To allow future dates times, do not apply this validation to the field.

 ### Applies to
 dateTime, dateTimeArray